zlatko-ms/kafkatests/README.md

 ### Build a docker container

-I'm definetly not a fan of the maven docker plugins, as they are cumbesome and end up with a huge lost of time.
+I'm definetly not a fan of the maven docker plugins, as they are cumbersome and usually end up with a huge lost of time.

-Hence I prefear to use docker comamnds directly in the CI/CD pipeline and avoid intermediary shells.
+Hence I prefear to use docker commands directly in the CI/CD pipeline and avoid any intermediary shells to maintain.

-Here is an extract of the commands used to build the container in the CI/CD pipeline :
+Here is an extract of the commands used to build the container in the CI/CD pipeline, that should work on your local workstation :

 ```console